oracle/fastr/documentation/dev/build-process.md

 The `common` part is built (see `common/Makefile`) prior to handing over the control to the corresponding FFI subdirectory (except the `managed` FFI).

-Then the dynamic library `libR` is built from the artifacts created in the previous steps.
+Then the dynamic library `libR` is built from the object files made in the previous step, which are stored into `lib`.

 The `libjniboot` is built only when `FASTR_RFFI` is `jni` by invoking `jniboot/Makefile`.